Hi-Fi Rush: Development

 In a March 2022 interview with Famitsu, founder of Tango Gameworks and executive producer Shinji Mikami mentioned that he wants the company to venture outside of the survival horror genre and nurture younger game creators.
 He also offered the first hints about their next release, stating that the next game by The Evil Within 2 director John Johanas is "the complete opposite of horror."

 Johanas later described Hi-Fi Rush as a "dream game" idea he had in his mind since "way, way back."
 He initially pitched the title to Mikami after completing work on The Evil Within 2 in 2017.
 After that a small team created an internal demo to help pitch the game to higher ups at Bethesda.
 The game was inspired by Shaun of the Dead (2004) and other films by Edgar Wright.

 Hi-Fi Rush entered production in 2018 in parallel with Ghostwire: Tokyo.
-As part of the strategy by Bethesda, development was kept quiet, with no public announcement of the game's release.
+As part of the strategy by Bethesda, development was kept quiet, before the public announcement of the game's release.
 This was, in part, to avoid skepticism and unsure expectations, as the title was a big departure for both the developer and the publisher.
 After Microsoft's purchase of Bethesda, marketing suggested that Game Pass might offer a solution, by lowering the entry barrier and allowing the game to generate interest by word-of-mouth.

 Hi-Fi Rush was announced at Xbox and Bethesda Developer_Direct on January 25, 2023.
 The game's appearance was intended as a surprise, although the title and logo were leaked online a day prior to the event.
-After showcasing the trailer and some gameplay footage, Tango Gameworks announced that the game will be releasing on the same day for Windows and Xbox Series X/S.
+After showcasing the trailer and some gameplay footage, Tango Gameworks announced that the game will be releasing on the same day for Windows and Xbox Series X/S. The game received its final Xbox patch in May 2024 and the developers confirmed a physical edition was still in the works via Limited Run Games.